William K. Summers: Early life

 Summers was born in Jefferson City, Missouri.
 He graduated from Jefferson City Public High School in 1962.
-He began college at Westminster College in Fulton, Missouri in 1962 and transferred to the University of Missouri (Columbia) where he received a Bachelor of Science in 1966.
-Summers attended Washington University School of Medicine(St. Louis), graduating in 1971 after an elective year of basic research in nephrology.
+He began college at Westminster College in Fulton, Missouri in 1962 and transferred to the University of Missouri where he received a Bachelor of Science in 1966.
+Summers attended Washington University School of Medicine, graduating in 1971 after an elective year of basic research in nephrology.
 This effort led to his first academic publication and a continued interest in medical research.

 Education

-Summers’ post graduate education was at Washington University.
+Summers’ post graduate education was at Washington University School of Medicine.
 He did a combined residency in internal medicine and psychiatry.
 Summers was in the last group of ‘ward internal medicine internships’ at Barnes Hospital under Carl V. Moore.
 In psychiatry he was influenced by pioneers in biological psychiatry such as Eli Robins, George Winokur, George Murphy, John Feigner, John William Olney, Paula J. Clayton, Robert Woodruff, Ferris N. Pitts, and many other founders of the medical basis of psychiatry.